 For leisure, Justin enjoys swimming, jogging and listening to contemporary jazz music.

 Trevor De Silva

-Trevor was also General Manager at the Republic of Singapore Yacht Club till March 2015, and was overall in charge of the Club, as well as the exclusive marina, which berthed over 300 yachts and boats.
+He later joined the Republic of Singapore Yacht Club (RSYC) as the General Manager, where he was overall in charge of the Club, including the exclusive marina, which berthed over 300 yachts and boats.

 Tel: 6780 5079

 Yvonne graduated from the Nanyang Technological University with Honours in Business.
 She was also a graduate from the pioneer batch of Diploma in Tourism Management at Temasek Polytechnic.